 Jehovah had administered things in such a way that the Bible had become available to all the nations on the earth, and he used the community of his people on earth to preach the good news and to publish their understanding of the Bible to which he directed them.

-However, the members of the GB have made what amounts to a power grab and have turned this long-held understanding on its head by claiming that they were appointed by Jehovah as his channel of communication.
+However, the members of the Governing Body have made what amounts to a power grab and have turned this long-held understanding on its head by claiming that they were appointed by Jehovah as his channel of communication.

 The issue I will discuss is how Jehovah God carries out his purpose to the best of his creatures and how he communicates with them.